casact/chainladder-python/docs/friedland/chapter_7.rst

     -- Friedland, p84

 This chapter covers the foundational development/chainladder method.
-In the chainladder package, this is implemented in the ``Development`` class.
+In the chainladder package, this is implemented in the ``Development`` estimator.

 .. doctest::